 Remember when taking the stairs, running after the bus or sinking into a comfy couch were no big deal?
 You weren’t thinking about how much work your knees were doing.
 But now that you’re dealing with chronic pain, the stress on your knees may be something you think about daily – and a knee replacement may be on your mind.

 According to the American Academy of Orthopedic Surgeons, over 790,000 knee replacement surgeries are performed in the United States every year.
 Knee replacements help improve your mobility, reduce knee pain and get you back to doing the things you love.
-But as with any medical procedure, it’s important to understand the possible risks.
+But as with any medical procedure, it’s important to understand the possible risks of having knee replacement surgery.

 The good news is that knee replacement surgery is generally considered a safe procedure.
 Complications are very rare.
 In fact, various studies show that over 95% of patients recover from knee replacement surgery without complications.